As a child, I always heard the words “coyote,” “immigrant,”

-When I learned about the word Immigrants, it was not in context to Mexicans, or Hispanics, but the Jewish, they were a group of people that went from one country to another country in pursuit of a better life.
-The word Immigration was thrown around a lot between my parents, it seemed like my dad was actually afraid of them, they tried to shelter me from that part of our lives and what that word meant.
-But around this time I was old enough to piece one and one together, also the internet was now at my fingertips.
-I learned that Immigration was just another form of saying I.C.E for my parents.
-I was eventually old enough to figure out my family are illegal immigrants, and I too lived a couple of years of my life believing that I was also an immigrant.
+When I learned about the word “immigrants,” it was not in the context of Mexicans or Hispanics – but Jewish people, and how they were a group of people that went from one country to another in pursuit of a better life.
+The word immigration was thrown around a lot between my parents, but they tried to shelter me from that part of our lives and what that word meant.
+After awhile I was old enough to piece things together; also, the internet was now at my fingertips.
+I learned that the word immigration was my parents’ way of saying ICE.
+I eventually realized that my family are illegal immigrants, and I too lived a couple of years of my life believing that I was also an immigrant.

-Later that night my mom explained to me that he doesn’t have financial aid because he’s undocumented, and undocumented students cannot apply for financial aid.
-I asked her if I too would have to worry about paying for college like him.
-She explained that I wouldn’t have to worry so much about paying for college since I was an American citizen.
-American citizen, those two words rung in my head as if they were gongs, loud and gold, like a golden ticket into anywhere my little mind desired to go.
-That night I asked my mom, “Is that why he doesn’t like me”.
-At the time it was a simple question that i thought had a simple response.
-My mom never answered the question she left it at that before telling me to go to sleep for school.
+Later that night, my mom explained to me that he doesn’t have financial aid because he’s undocumented, and undocumented students cannot apply for financial aid.
+I asked her if I too would have to worry about paying for college.
+She explained that I wouldn’t have to worry so much since I was an American citizen.
+American citizen – those two words rung in my head as if they were gongs, loud and gold, like a golden ticket to anywhere I desired to go.
+That night I asked my mom, “Is that why my brother doesn’t like me?”
+At the time it was a simple question that I thought had a simple response.
+My mom never answered the question.
+She ended the conversation, telling me to go to sleep.
 All I could think about that night was the fact that I was an American citizen.

 For my first seven years, I lived life without an identity or a label.
 At eight, I labeled myself an illegal immigrant as if it was nothing more than a common name tag.
 “Hi!
 My name is … I’m an illegal immigrant.”
 But when I was 10, my mother rubbed off those words and wrote “American Citizen.”